akashsrikanth2310/Prolog-Implementaion-of-the-Critical-Path-Probelm/README.md

 # Prolog-Implementaion-of-the-Critical-Path-Probelm

-This project is the implementation of the critical path problem using prolog
+This project is the implementation of the Critical path problem using Prolog